Midren/bfs/README.md

 ```
 You really want to use it ???
 ```

+## Documentation
+All documentation can be found in the [wiki](https://github.com/RomanMilishchuk/bfs/wiki) pages.

 ## Team
 | **Roman Milishchuk** | **Hermann Yavorskyi** | **Yurii Yelisieiev** |